HOME STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 MS-DOS based Windows NT 3.1 was released in 1993 but was also bug ridden, slow, and all problems had to be solved via Command Line in DOS.
 For large corporations in particular, Microsoft's NT 3.1 still didn't support distributed storage architecture and wouldn't until the release of the 32-bit switch from MS FAT to NSFT in the Windows 2000 OS.

-Intel and MS both blamed IBM's proprietary Protected Mode - IBM being the dominant player on the field at the time.
+Intel and MS both blamed IBM's proprietary Protected Mode - IBM being the dominant player on the field at the time as other PCs were called IBM Clones (or just Clones after IBM sued over the use of their name).

 In short, the 21st century dominant players of Intel, Microsoft, and Apple were vanguard wannabees, not old guards dominating in the 1990s.
 By 1993 there was nothing to suggest that Apple and Microsoft's fast rise wouldn't pop and all but vanish like the hundreds of other giant tech companies of the era (Franklin, TRS, Amstrad, BBC Micro, Texas Instruments PC, Commodore, Sinclair, Lotus 1-2-3, Word Perfect, IBM, Packard Bell, Quasar, Compaq, VPL EyePhone, Teleputer, Atari, Compuserve, DEC, Earthlink, America Online, anyone?).